 The Riverside School is an accredited International School in Prague for children aged 3-18 years.
 It offers British National Curriculum and American teaching resources.
 For more information, visit www.riversideschool.cz.

-The German School, for children of all ages from kindergarten through gymnasium, is located in Jinonice, Prague 5, in a modern campus.
+The German School, for children of all ages from kindergarten to high school, is located in Jinonice, Prague 5, and is situated in a modern campus.
 More information is available at www.dsp-praha.cz.

 Prague 4 - The International Montessori Preschool enrolls children from 18 months to 6 years.
 Children are taught in English.
 The school is located in Prague 4 and is convenient by metro and by car.
 More information at www.montessori.cz.

-Prague 6 - Bumble Bee has preschool children ages 3-6, an after-school club for children 6-10, and summer session for children ages 3-10, weekdays from 8 a.m. until 6 p.m.
+Prague 6 - Bumble Bee features a preschool for children, ages 3-6, an after-school club for children 6-10, and summer sessions for children ages 3-10, weekdays from 8 a.m. until 6 p.m.
 More information is available at www.bumblebee.cz.